Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

   <tr>
     <td class="tg-ko0z">2024/11</td>
-    <td class="tg-ko0z"> Our journal paper “A Near-Field Super-Resolution Network for Accelerating Antenna Characterization” has been accepted for publication in <i>IEEE Transactions on Antennas and Propagation</i>.
+    <td class="tg-ko0z"> Our journal paper <a href="https://haihan-sun.github.io/files/AntennaMeasurement1.pdf"  style="color:#4169e1"> “A Near-Field Super-Resolution Network for Accelerating Antenna Characterization”</a> has been accepted for publication in <i>IEEE Transactions on Antennas and Propagation</i>.
 Congratulations, Yuchen! </td>
   </tr>

   <tr>
     <td class="tg-ko0z">2024/10</td>
-    <td class="tg-ko0z"> Our journal paper “Learning from Clutter: An Unsupervised Learning-Based Clutter Removal Scheme for GPR B-Scans” has been accepted for publication in <i>IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing</i>.  </td>
+    <td class="tg-ko0z"> Our journal paper <a href="https://haihan-sun.github.io/files/GPR14.pdf"  style="color:#4169e1"> “Learning from Clutter: An Unsupervised Learning-Based Clutter Removal Scheme for GPR B-Scans”</a> has been accepted for publication in <i>IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing</i>.  </td>
   </tr>